BrazilPowered/docker-dotnet/README.md

   build
 ```

-> Notice here that *Compose* merges the three input files to spin up your app.
+> Notice here that *Compose* merges the three input files given to spin up your app.
 The first specifies the structure of the app and the second adds the build details, while the third gives the instructions to build any of the missing components.
 They're kept separate because they have different concerns, and this keeps them clean.
 Parts of these can later be combined when making a *stack file*.

 While it builds, have a look at the <a href="https://github.com/BrazilPowered/docker-dotnet/blob/2-performbetter/docker/web/Dockerfile" target="_blank">new Dockerfile for the web app</a>.
 The app has been upgraded to use a NuGet repository configured from a file in the packages.config, and then copies the rest of the source code & executes msbuild in a later step.
 In this way, the builder stage runs the build steps directly in Docker rather than using a manually tracked PowerShell build script: